jahidanowar/node-mongodump-s3/README.md

 ### What can it do ?

-A utility to backup/dump mongo database to amazon s3
+A utility to backup mongodb database to amazon s3

 ### How do I get set up?

 - Install the package
-  `npm install mongodb-dump-backup-aws-s3`
+  `npm install node-mongodump-s3`
 - Import it into your file
 - Setup a backup client with your aws credential
 - Initiate the backup